ttnghia/ttnghia.github.io/_Source/content/portfolio/narrow-range-filter.md

 #### Abstract
-We introduce a simple screen-space fltering technique for realtime rendering of particle-based ﬂuid simulations.
-Starting with a depth-map generated directly from the particle data, our new flter formulation smooths the depth-map by considering the depth values in a narrow range.
+We introduce a simple screen-space filtering technique for real-time rendering of particle-based fluid simulations.
+Starting with a depth-map generated directly from the particle data, our new filter formulation smooths the depth-map by considering the depth values in a narrow range.
 The depth values outside of this range are carefully handled to achieve the desired surface shape near discontinuities.
-The simplicity of our formulation leads to a computationally efcient flter.
-We present examples with complex particle-based ﬂuid simulations and provide comparisons, clearly showing that our flter provides improved surface quality in terms of surface smoothness and preserving boundaries near discontinuities, as compared to prior fltering methods.
+The simplicity of our formulation leads to a computationally efficient filter.
+We present examples with complex particle-based fluid simulations and provide comparisons, clearly showing that our filter provides improved surface quality in terms of surface smoothness and preserving boundaries near discontinuities, as compared to prior filtering methods.

 #### Download